 Taco Bell Mexican pizza makes a great meal all on its own.

-But if you want to expand a bit, serve it up with some other Mexican favorites like chips and salsa – I really like the salsa included with this recipe.
+But if you want to expand a bit, serve it up with some other Mexican favorites like chips and salsa – I really like restaurant style salsa with this meal.
 Or for a super fun, refreshing twist, try watermelon salsa.
 Guacamole and queso would also be great!

 Then wash it all down with your favorite drink.
 We like to serve tall glasses of club soda over ice, with fresh-squeezed lime.
 For adults, a cold beer, a classic margarita, or a super simple ranch water cocktail would be perfect.